 Therefore, effective smoke monitoring is becoming increasingly important and installing a smoke opacity monitor is one way of providing a warning if the combustion of a boiler, incinerator or engine is poorly adjusted thus leading to the emission of black smoke.
 This will also help to protect ship-owners against heavy fines as well as potential damage to the ship’s and company’s image.

-DynOptic currently offers three different smoke monitors for measuring marine emissions.
+Dynoptic currently offers the SM202 smoke monitors for measuring marine emissions.